 Then, if the property or asset you want to sell meets these requirements, which is the exact reduction you will enjoy?
 An 11% on properties, 25% in company shares, and 14% on all the other assets.

 So far we have seen the situation for those staying in the country for more than 183 days per year, including the bonifications and reductions.
-But what happens for the non-resident taxpayers in Spain in regards to this tax?
+But what happens to the non-resident taxpayers in Spain in regards to this tax?

 Well, they are not that lucky.